sushantmittal/prettier-ruby/README.md

 ## prettier-ruby

-prettier-ruby is an attempt to bring prettier type features for ruby.
+prettier-ruby is an attempt to bring an opinionated code formatting feature to ruby.
+It is part of larget eco system being built around [prettier](https://prettier.io/) .

 Please watch [this video](https://www.youtube.com/watch?v=hkfBvpEfWdA) to understand both "what prettier does" and "how prettier works".